NBISweden/grave/README.md

 #### Generate or provide a reference

-- References can be in one of three types: `unfiltered_graph`, `filtered_graph`, or `fasta` (for `linear` mode)
+- References can be in one of three types: `unfiltered_graph`, `filtered_graph`, or `linear` (i.e., FASTA alignment)

 - Graphs must be provided in `.gbz.` format, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus).
 Because `grave` is designed to handle very short reads (i.e., aDNA at <50 bp) in addition to typical (100-150 bp) short reads, it recreates all graph indexes, and users do not need to supply them.

-- When using `Minigraph-Cactus` for graph construction, please take note to keep contig names for the input FASTAs as simple as possible, [see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names)
+- When using `Minigraph-Cactus` for graph construction, please take note to keep contig names for the input FASTAs as simple as possible, [see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names).
+Avoid hash characters in contig names!

->[!WARNING]
->Crucially: avoid hash characters in contig names

 - There are two main methods for building the graph with `Minigraph-Cactus`, see below: